ocordova/cordova.me/_posts/2021-03-27-jekyll-with-tailwind.md

 ---
 layout: post
 title: Jekyll with Tailwind CSS
-subtitle: Setup Jekyll with Tailwind CSS with PostCSS and PurgeCSS (no webpack involved)
+subtitle: Setup Jekyll with Tailwind CSS with PostCSS and PurgeCSS (no Webpack involved)
 date: 2021-03-27 -0500
 image: '/assets/img/posts/2021-03-27-jekyll-with-tailwind/banner.jpg'
 permalink: /blog/jekyll-with-tailwind
+description: Setup Jekyll with Tailwind CSS with PostCSS and PurgeCSS (no Webpack involved)
 ---

-[Tailwind CSS](https://tailwindcss.com) is a utility-first CSS framework that provides a deep catalog of css classes that you can use directly in your HTML instead of writing loads of css.
+[Tailwind CSS](https://tailwindcss.com) is a utility-first CSS framework that provides a deep catalog of CSS classes that you can use directly in your HTML instead of writing loads of CSS.

 I really love Tailwind CSS and I wanted to integrate it into my next Jekyll project, but I struggled using the [jekyll-postcss](https://github.com/mhanberg/jekyll-postcss) plugin.
 I had difficulties with the cache when building multiple CSS files, so I decided to use [PostCSS](https://postcss.org/) directly.